otavioschwanck/mood-nvim/handbook.md

 |---------|-------------------------------------------------------------------------------------|

 # Snippets
-To use snippets, just press C-o to expand and C-o to move forward.
+To use snippets, just press C-o to expand and C-o to move forward and C-k to move backward.

 # Running stuff